Still looking for your next prime lens for Sony a6000, a6300, or a6500?

 - Produces some nice bokehsssss.

 The Sigma 30mm f1.4 DC DN lens can be a good choice especially for budget-conscious photographers but wants to achieve better video and photo quality.
-Of course, every lens has their own weaknesses when compared to its Sony native lenses, especially the Sony 35mm F1.8.
+Of course, every lens has their own weaknesses especially when compared to its Sony native lenses, like the Sony 35mm F1.8.
 And these are the flaws I experience on the lens.

 - Slower autofocus